EquatorDev/Front-End-Style-Guide/README.md

 ### Backgrounds

-Don't redeclare the same background properties over and setting a colour changing image.
+Don't redeclare the same background properties over and over.
 Make use of inheritence.

 ### Inline Styles